Have you ever spent hours thinking of how to write a good thesis statement only to resort to the dull “This essay is going to be about...”?

 Even though you’re trying to prove a point, avoid forcing your argument on the readers.
-If they find your content and evidence that supports it is appropriate and credible, they would choose to stand by your point by themselves.
+If they find your content and evidence that supports it is appropriate and credible, they will choose to stand by your point by themselves.

-Show that you are aware of the different perspectives that your topic can have and analyze your paper in such a way that it makes your thesis statement much stronger and persuasive.
+Show that you are aware of the different perspectives that your topic can have and analyze your paper in such a way that it makes your thesis statement much stronger and more persuasive.

 5 Key Elements of a Good Thesis Statement

-Now that we are familiar with how to write a good thesis statement, let's look into what the elements of a winning thesis statement are.
+Now that we are familiar with how to write a good thesis statement let's look into what the elements of a winning thesis statement are.